 4. Lift your lashes

-We all know mascara makes a massive difference to making our eyes look bigger, so imagine how bomb the right pair of false lashes can look.
-With false lashes, it’s crucial that you find the right style to flatter your eye shape: Depending on whether you have almond, round, hooded or deep-set eyes, each needs a different lash otherwise you run the risk of making your eyes look smaller.
+We all know mascara makes a massive difference to our eyes, so imagine how bomb the right pair of false lashes can look.
+With false lashes, it’s crucial that you find the right style to flatter your eye shape: Depending on whether you have almond, round, hooded or deep-set eyes, each needs a different lash, otherwise, you run the risk of making your eyes look smaller.
 Check out our guide to choosing the right lashes here.

-If it’s not an occasion for lashes then a good mascara – we love the L’Oreal Paris Voluminous Lash Paradise, $9 – combined with a lash curler will lift and open up your eyes immediately.
-You can also get a lash-lift at your local salon, which is a semi-permanent beauty treatment that adds an insane curl to your lashes for around four to six weeks.
+If it’s not an occasion for lashes, then a good mascara – we love the L’Oreal Paris Voluminous Lash Paradise, $9 – combined with a lash curler will lift and open up your eyes immediately.
+You can also get a lash-lift at your local salon, which is a semi-permanent beauty treatment that adds an insane curl to your lashes for around six weeks.

 5. Don’t forget your lower lash line

-Adding mascara to your lower lashes will also open up the eyes for a wide doe-eyed look: For a softer look, you can use a brown mascara, or even colored mascara if you like.
+Adding mascara to your lower lashes will also open up the eyes for a wide, doe-eyed look: For a softer look, you can use brown mascara, or even colored mascara if you like.
 Adding a little eyeliner to the outer corner of your lower lash line will also help to elongate your eyes.
-Stick to the outer third, and use a soft brown eyeshadow to smoke it out, which will make the eye look wider – a harsh line can sometimes do the opposite.
+Stick to the outer third of your eye, and use a soft brown eyeshadow to smoke it out, which will make the eye look wider – harsh lines can make the eyes look smaller.

 6. Define your crease

 Whether you’re going for a natural look or a smokey eye, tailor your eyeshadow to the look and define your crease.
-If you’re doing a no-makeup makeup look, you can use a light brown shade in the crease, which adds dimension to the eye, just go slowly and build it up so you don’t end up applying too much, as dark lids can make the eyes look smaller – we like to use a soft fluffy brush, so it’s as natural as possible.
+If you’re doing a no-makeup-makeup look, you can use a light brown shade in the crease, which adds dimension to the eye.
+Slowly build up the eyeshadow with a soft fluffy brush, for a natural look (dark lids can make the eyes look smaller).

 7. Frame your face

-A well-groomed pair of brows is so essential for creating balance and harmony of the face, but also bringing out your eyes.
+A well-groomed pair of brows is so essential for creating balance and harmony of the face, but also for accentuating your eyes.
 Check out our guide to find the right brow shape to suit your face shape here.